Menuable/Accessible-Widgets/README.md

 );
 ```

-After registering your elements with the package, next you need to intialise the widget by calling the init method.
-The widget may be initialised with or without [options](#menuwidgetoptions), like so:
+After registering your elements with the package, you need to initialize the widget by calling the `init` method.
+The widget may be initialized with or without [options](#menuwidgetoptions), like so:

 ```javascript
 import { MenuWidget } from 'accessible-widgets';